Digital Nomad Exchange

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied:

 "I moved here in the middle of a 5 year treatment plan.
 I retired early, and had no medical insurance.
-To stay on my treatment, I was able to buy the medication OTC for $60 a month," wrote one expat.
+To stay on my treatment, I was able to buy the medication OTC for $60 a month," said one expat living in Florencia.

 Costa Rica Legal Residency is an articulately bi-lingual boutique firm with 15 + years of successful experience and exclusive focus on Costa Rica Temporary and Permanent Residency, Renewals, Digital Nomad, and Citizenship.
 Located minutes from the Department of Immigration.